spatie/backtrace/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/backtrace.svg?style=flat-square)](https://packagist.org/packages/spatie/backtrace)

 To get the backtrace in PHP you can use the `debug_backtrace` function.
 By default, it can be hard to work with.
-The reported function name is skewed: it belongs to the previous frame.
+The reported function name for a frame is skewed: it belongs to the previous frame.
 Also, options need to be passed using a bitmask.

 This package provides a better way than `debug_backtrace` to work with a back trace.
 Here's an example: